binaryphile/sorta/README.md

     second: two

-But that's because the expansion happens prior to the function call, making this case the same as the first example that called my\_function with literals.
+But that's because the expansion happens prior to the function call, making this case the same as the first example which called `my_function` with literals.

 You can also index arrays and hashes when supplying scalars: